enriquepablo/uindex/README.md

 ### Benchmarks

 Here we compare the performance of uindex with the performance of in memory [SQLite][5] (driven from python).
-The aim is not to propose uindex as a replacement of SQLite, but simply to show that uindex performs acceptably, i.e. that its costs, in terms of both time and space, are sensible and grow sensibly.
+This is not to say that uindex can be considered an alternative to SQLite, but simply to show that uindex performs acceptably, i.e. that its costs, in terms of both time and space, are sensible and grow sensibly.

 Also note that in terms of space, there is work to be done.
 Typically, a uindex db would take between 2 and 3 times the memory of a SQLite db with the same